Jonah Heim Player Props: Rangers vs. Royals

 Jonah Heim At The Plate

-- Heim has a double, two home runs and a walk while hitting .276.
+- Heim has two doubles, two home runs and four walks while hitting .282.

-- Heim is batting .316 with two homers during his last outings and is on a four-game hitting streak.

-- Heim has gotten a hit in five of eight games this season (62.5%), with multiple hits on three occasions (37.5%).
+- In 63.6% of his 11 games this season, Heim has picked up at least one hit.
+He's also had four multi-hit games.

-- In eight games played this season, he has homered in two of them.
+- In 11 games played this season, he has homered in two of them.

-- Heim has driven in a run in three games this season (37.5%), including two games with multiple runs batted in.
+- Heim has driven home a run in four games this season (36.4%), including more than one RBI in 27.3% of his games and producing three or more of his team's runs on one occasion..

-- In four of eight games this year, he has scored, and three of those games included multiple runs.
+- In 45.5% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (27.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.